Code-Cool-2006/Brandverse/README.md

 Day 2 refined the UI, stabilized functionality, and introduced advanced modules like:
 - Real-time restaurant data sync
 - Grocery shopping for owners
-- AR-based food previews

 ---

-Let me know if you'd like this formatted for GitHub or turned into a project page!